curvance/curvance-contracts/contracts/market/isolated/MarketManagerIsolated_README.md

 Curvance implements a far more complex liquidation system that is generally referred to as the DLE.
 The DLE features:

 ```
 - A dual path liquidation system allowing for both auction-based liquidations and traditional liquidations.
-More on these later.
 - Native MEV capture of excessive liquidation penalties via orderflow auctions.
 - Bundled liquidations which are rolled up into a single debt repayment.
 - Native bad debt socialization to lenders to prevent bank runs.
 - Cached token configuration and oracle price reads.
 - Runtime dynamic liquidation values via transient storage for auction-based liquidations.
-- Dynamically scaling liquidation penalties and close factors via a runtime calculated liquidation factor (lFactor) for traditional liquidations.
+- Dynamically scaling liquidation penalties and close factors via a runtime calculated liquidation factor (lFactor)
+for traditional liquidations.
 - Exact or optimistic traditional liquidations.
 ```